WHTEGOD/webcrawler/README.md

 ```
 - Replace `http://example.com` with your target URL.
 - The data will be saved in `output.json`.
+- In the Code if You don't enter the Target URL then there is already selected Target Domain [toscrape.com] and URL [http://books.toscrape.com/]

 ### Customization
 You can modify the `UniversalSpider` class in `universal_spider.py` to change the data you want to scrape or the logic of the spider.